Newsfeed Now: Biden back to the drawing board on spending plans; Violinist inspires young musicians with limb differences

 See the full story on KRON 4 News

-A Michigan boy with limb differences the violin lesson of a lifetime, learning from a world-renowned musician who is just like him.
-Using a prosthesis to grip his instrument, the musician travels the world performing and inspiring others like himself,
+A boy with one hand received the lesson of a lifetime from a world-renowned musician who also has limb differences.
+Using a prosthesis to grip his instrument, the musician travels the world performing and inspiring others.

 See the full story on WOOD TV8